West China Union University: History

 The university was founded in 1910 next to the city of Chengdu and is still present to this day.
 The creation of the school manifested from William Reginald Morse's realization that missions in West China were unable to provide educational opportunities.
 The university was established through the joint efforts of missionary organizations from the United States, Britain and Canada.
 The mission of the school was "the advancement of the Kingdom of God by means of higher education in West China under Christian auspices".
-Dr. O.L.
-Kilborn, Dr. R.G.
-Kilborn, and Dr. William Reginald Morse played key roles in its formation.
+Dr. Joseph Beech, Dr. O. L. Kilborn, Dr. R. G. Kilborn, and Dr. William Reginald Morse played key roles in its formation.

 The Ackerman Building, the first permanent building on campus, was opened in 1914.
 There was only one medical building that measured 30 by 15 feet.
 There were five staff members in 1914: Drs.
 C.W.
 Service, H.W.
 Irwin, H.L Canright, W.R.
 Morse, and O.L.
 Kilborne.
 As Morse noted, "The University suffered from poverty, lack of equipment, deficiency in staff, and inadequate teaching rooms".
 However, in 1924, the WCUU opened enrollment to women and became the first co-educational university inland.

 West China Union University was home to Dr. John W. Yost and then Reverend Raymond R. Brewer.
 The West China Educational Union tied in the old West China Mission where Reverend Frank D. Gamewell was once superintendent.
 The college taught all subjects and had strong international ties, including with the US, England, Canada.
 WCUU graduates became part of a leading class in China consisting of well-trained professionals, intellectuals, and educators.
 Although the university was shut down in 1926 and the WCEU was closed shortly thereafter when all foreigners were ordered to leave China, the Chinese scholars who remained there carried on, taught others, and made progress on their own.
 Therefore, WCUU had lasting effects on education in China.

 During World War II, John Leighton Stuart helped students and faculty members of Yenching University transfer from Beijing (Peking) to Chengdu, where WCUU sheltered those exile intellectuals.